 The opportunity for contactless in the UK

 Contactless payments has been one of the most defining trends in how UK consumers shop over the past few years.
 Even before the pandemic, data from UK finance showed that millions more of us were tapping to pay for our everyday purchases.
-2020 accelerated that shift.
+That shift has simply accelerated.
 As Covid-19 shaped how we all lived our daily lives, consumers increasingly depended on contactless payments for a touch-free and seamless shopping experience.

-This shift in consumer preference for contactless has led to the recent announcement by the FCA and UK Government about an increase of the contactless payment limit from £45 to £100.
-At Visa, we believe this a good move for British shoppers and retailers for a number of reasons:
+This shift in consumer preference for contactless has led to the decision by the UK Government and the FCA to raise the contactless limit from £45 to £100.
+This national roll-out will happen from 15 October 2021.
+At Visa, we believe this is good news for shoppers and for businesses.

 1. British consumers can shop in the way they want